hotkit/profab/README.markdown

     postgres

 Installs the Postgres packages on the machine.
+It also sets up Postgres users (roles and default databases) for the `ubuntu` and `www-data` users so they can both access the database using ident authentication.

 ## region ##